Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Personal loan.
 You may be able to use a personal loan for business expenses.
 Personal loans aren’t dependent on your business financials or time in business, which could work well for new business owners who don’t qualify for a business loan.

 • Business credit card.
-To pay for ongoing business needs, consider a business credit card.
-They can help boost your business credit score while you earn perks like points or cash back on your business expenses.
+To pay for ongoing business needs, consider a business credit card; they can help boost your business credit score while you earn perks like points or cash back on your business expenses.

 • Investor financing.
 If you’re an entrepreneur, money from an angel investor can give you the cash you need to get your business off the ground.
-But you’ll have to give up equity in your company in return.
+But beware: you’ll have to give up equity in your company in return.

 • Crowdfunding.
 Crowdfunding is a popular marketing tool and a good way to judge interest in your product or service.
 It can help you gain potential customers while you drum up funding for your business.

-To make sure you get accurate and helpful information, this guide has been edited by Holly Jennings as part of our fact-checking process.
+To make sure you get accurate and helpful information, this guide has been edited by Megan B. Shepherd as part of our fact-checking process.

 Written by